Car refinance made simple

 What’s a no-obligation quote and how do I get one?

 Tell us about your current loan (about three minutes).
-We compare options across leading NZ lenders and send you a clear quote - rates, fees, terms, and an estimated total cost.
+We compare options across NZ lenders and send you a clear quote - rates, fees, terms, and an estimated total cost.
 You decide if you want to proceed; there’s no obligation.

 How long does it take?